jatkz/tda-authentication-service/README.md

 # Setting up

-In order to install dependencies you will need pipenv installed:
+In order to install dependencies you can use pipenv:
 `pip install pipenv`

 After successful installation: